whiskeywolke/Service-Mesh-Evaluation/README.md

+# Service Mesh Evaluation

-# This Repository holds the content of the work I have done for P1
+## This Repository holds the content of the work I have done for the P1 Project "Service Meshes like Istio"

+In this project I evaluated the impact of service meshes on the overall performance by utilizing Prometheus and Grafana on Kubernetes Clusters.
+To achieve this I have tested multiple microservice applications and visualized the results with custom Grafana dashboards.

+You can find the report here [Report.pdf](Report.pdf).

 ## Description of folders & Files
 - bookinfo :